Baha2rM98/PHPScanner/README.md

 PHPScanner
 ==========
-This library contains efficient classes and methods to work with input stream data for example: get numbers and strings from input stream(keyboard). also have some features for open and read files.
+This library contains efficient classes and methods to work with input stream data for example: get numbers and strings from input stream(keyboard), also have some features for open and read files.

-This library package behave like Scanner class in java.
+This library inspired from Scanner class in Java.

 Features
 --------
-Get input stream as integer, float, bigInteger (GMP in PHP), string and etc.
+Get input stream as integer, float, bigInteger (GMP in PHP), string etc.
 Also it provide some methods to open and read files.

 You can find more information in documentation.

-**[Change Input Radix] will be add soon**
+**[Change Input Radix] Added**

 Installation
 ------------
-Use [Composer] to install the package:
+Use [Composer] to install this package:

 ```
 $ composer require baha2rmirzazadeh/phpscanner